Community partnership opportunities in Central England

 As Community Partnership Manager for Central England, Adrian Handley supports care home managers across his region with activities and events that aim to engage both existing customers and surrounding communities, foster strong local relationships and tackle issues such as isolation and loneliness.

-Adrian is keen to hear from health and social care professionals as well as community groups who would be interested in working with Anchor and building positive local partnerships.
+Adrian is keen to hear from health and social care professionals as well as community groups across central England who would be interested in working with Anchor and building positive local partnerships.

 Anchor recognises that there is still a stigma attached to care homes and conditions such as dementia.
 Adrian and his colleagues support on-going programmes of educational activities informing the public of the valuable services offered by care homes, and enable them to be a place of trust and a positive experience for both older people and their families.